fonoster/routr/README.md

 ## Installation

-Run the following commands to download repository and get the dependencies
+Run the following commands to download the repository and get the dependencies

 ```bash
 git clone https://github.com/psanders/sip.io.git